-In preparing these financial statements, the company has taken advantage of the disclosure exemptions, as permitted by FRS 102 paragraph 1.12.
-The company's ultimate parent undertaking, Remy Cointreau SA includes the company in its consolidated financial statements.
-The consolidated financial statements of Remy Cointreau SA are prepared in accordance with IFRS and are available to the public and may be obtained at Remy Cointreau SA, Rue Joseph, Pataa, 16100 Cognac, France.
-In these financial statements, the company is considered to be a qualifying entity and has applied the exemptions available under FRS 102 in respect of the following disclosures:
+In preparing these Financial Statements, the Company has taken advantage of the disclosure exemptions, as permitted by FRS 102 paragraph 1.12.
+The Company is exempt by virtue of s401 of the Companies Act 2006 from the requirement to prepare consolidated financial statements as it is a wholly owned subsidiary of Remy Cointreau SA.
+The Company's ultimate parent undertaking, Remy Cointreau SA includes the Company and all of its subsidiary undertakings within its consolidated Financial Statements.
+The consolidated Financial Statements of Remy Cointreau SA are prepared in accordance with IFRS and are available to the public and may be obtained at Remy Cointreau SA, Rue Joseph, Pataa, 16100 Cognac, France.
+These Financial Statements present information about the Company as an individual undertaking.

+In these Financial Statements, the Company is considered to be a qualifying entity and has applied the exemptions available under FRS 102 in respect of the following disclosures:

-- from preparing a Cash Flow Statement in accordance with Section 7 'Cash Flow Statements'; - from providing the financial instrument disclosures as this information is provided in the Remy Cointreau SA consolidated financial statements; - the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23.
+- from preparing a Cash Flow Statement in accordance with Section 7 'Cash Flow Statements'; - from providing the financial instrument disclosures as this information is provided in the Remy Cointreau SA consolidated Financial Statements; - the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23.